Roderick Wright (politician): 2008 primary

 Entering the 2008 primary season, Wright had been out of politics for six years and was initially not considered a strong candidate against the front runner, former Lieutenant Governor and Congressman Mervyn Dymally.
 However, with his own fundraising and help from independent expenditure groups, Wright was able to overcome his lack of name recognition in the area – most of the area Wright represented in the California State Assembly is in California's 26th Senate District.

 2010 harassment settlement

 In April 2010, California Senate leaders secretly approved a $120,000 settlement in a harassment claim against Wright.

 2010 indictment and 2014 conviction

-In September 2010, a Los Angeles County grand jury unsealed an eight-count felony indictment against state Sen. Roderick Wright accusing him of filing a false declaration of candidacy, voter fraud and perjury beginning in 2007, when he changed his voter registration to run for the Legislature.
+In September 2010, a Los Angeles County grand jury unsealed an eight-count felony indictment against Wright accusing him of filing a false declaration of candidacy, voter fraud and perjury beginning in 2007, when he changed his voter registration to run for the legislature.

 Wright was convicted of eight counts of voter fraud on January 28, 2014.
 In September, he was sentenced to ninety days' confinement and banned from public office for the rest of his life.

 Wright resigned from the State Senate on September 22, 2014.